davidesclosa/davidesclosa.github.io/publications.md

     _SIAM Journal on Applied Dynamical Systems_, 22 (4), 2023

+* **Dimension Bounds for Systems of Equations with Graph Structure** _arXiv preprint arxiv.org/abs/2410.06840_, 2024

+* **A Random-Walk Concentration Principle for Occupancy Processes on Finite Graphs** _arXiv preprint arXiv:2410.06807_, 2024

 * **If you are the smartest person in the room, you are in the wrong room**

     _arXiv preprint arXiv:2407.08042_, 2024